Aria2742/ctf-tools/writeups/Imaginary CTF - Abnormal/README.md

 I then tried reversing the logic of the Verilog code, but the ripple effects in the `norb` and `norc` functions made it way too tedious to fully reverse those functions.

 ## Successful Brute Force
+For this solution, I decided to brute force the flag (again, one character at a time) by modifying the flag within Verilog source code, then compiling and running the modified code.
+However, I needed to do two things before I could really follow this idea:
+  - Make sure the flag can be brute forced and what conditions, if any, need to be followed for a successful brute force
+  - Find a way to know when we've got a character right and should move on to brute forcing the next character

 To do this, I first needed to make sure it was possible to brute force the flag and if it had to be brute forced in a certain order.
 Looking at 'abnormal.v', we see